HiiJax/universal-slider-bridge/README.md

 ## To-Do:
 There's many improvements I'd like to make to this.
 My (very) long term goal is a fully open source alternative to Sonar.
 But for now...
-- [ ] Retry on a timeout on connection failure to VoiceMeeter, instead of panicking
+- [X] Retry on a timeout on connection failure to VoiceMeeter, instead of panicking
+- [ ] Handle VoiceMeeter closing after a connection has been made
 - [ ] Improve error handling
 - [ ] Run in tray
 - [ ] Auto start option